smitkoli18ce5005/MDP_discoverylandco/README.md

 * Made AboutDLC and Experience page responsive
 * Added button functionality to globe component to change data in home page
 * UI improvements for para text not taking 100% width
+* Bug fix for globe component constantly jumping around when we press arrow keys